Main Content

 Extract Data

-In the workspace, extract the MathWorks Merch data set.
-This is a small data set containing 75 images of MathWorks merchandise, belonging to five different classes (cap, cube, playing cards, screwdriver, and torch).
+Extract the MathWorks Merch dataset.
+This is a small dataset containing 75 images of MathWorks merchandise, belonging to five different classes (cap, cube, playing cards, screwdriver, and torch).
+The data is arranged such that the images are in subfolders that correspond to these five classes.

 Select a Pretrained Network